-The sciatic nerve is the longest nerve in your body, running from your lower back and down into both legs.
+The sciatic nerve is the longest nerve in your body.
+It runs from your lower back and down into both legs.
+It also connects your spinal cord with your feet and leg muscles.
 When in pain, the sciatic nerve condition is called sciatica.

-How do I Know if I have Sciatica?
+How do I know if I have sciatica?

 Sciatica pain radiates from your lower back into the back or side of your legs.
 It typically affects one side of the body, but can affect both.
 The pain can range from mild to a sharp, severe pain.
 You may also notice that the pain is worse when you’re sitting.
 You may experience tingling and numbness in the hands and feet, and it may be difficult to stand up or move your leg or foot.